 Our tour lasts several hours and winds us first through Auschwitz I, which held about 20,000 prisoners at a time and is home to the famous gate inscription “work will set you free”, and then takes us on a shuttle bus 3km away to Birkenau (Auschwitz II), which held 100,000 prisoners at a time and was the primary extermination camp.
 Auschwitz I has been set up as a museum, with exhibits in the barracks and around the grounds that detail who came through the camp, the conditions they lived in, how they were “selected” to either work or be gassed.

 When we shuttle over to Birkenau, there aren’t any exhibits, so it is even more valuable to have the guide.
 She shows us the train tracks that would bring prisoners in by the thousands, right into the camp.
-Many of the people on these trains even paid for their own train tickets—that is the level of delusion around what happened at these camps.
-Once off the train, SS officers and often Dr. Mengele would sort people into groups: fit to work, immediately to the gas chambers, for experimentation.
+Many of the people on these trains even paid for their own train tickets— that is the level of delusion around what happened at these camps.
+Once off the train, SS officers, and often Dr. Mengele, would sort people into groups: fit to work, immediately to the gas chambers, or for experimentation.
 Those fit to work would march to Auschwitz I, while many women, babies, and the elderly were told they would be showering.
 Women weren’t separated from their young children and the gas chambers were fit with fake shower heads, both of these measures to minimise panic and prevent resistance until it was too late.